chesahkalu/azure_administrator/compute.md

 1. **Create a Recovery Services vault**: In the Azure portal, create a Recovery Services vault to store backup data.
 The vault must be created within your Azure subscription, and in the region where you want to store the data.
 Choose the storage redundancy option; `geo-redundant storage (GRS)` or `locally redundant storage (LRS)`.
 GRS is the default and best suited if Azure backup is your `primary` backup.
         - On the `property tab` of the recovery service is where you enable most required settings like redundancy, encryption, backup policy and security settings`(Soft Delete)`.

-2. **Define your backup policy optionsn**: In the Recovery Services vault, `click backup on the overview page`, create a backup policy that defines the backup schedule, retention rules, and other settings.
+2. **Define your backup policy options**: In the Recovery Services vault, `click backup on the overview page`, create a backup policy that defines the backup schedule, retention rules, and other settings.
 The policy specifies when to take the data snapshots, and how long to keep the snapshots.
 In your backup policy, you can specify to trigger a backup from one to five times per day.
 Then `add` your intended VM.

 3. **Enable backup for the virtual machine**: The last step is to run the Azure Backup job process and create your backups.
 The `backup extension` requires the VM agent to be present, if the VM was migrated from on-premise and not naturally created on Azure , you need to install the agent.